MicrosoftDocs/xamarin-docs/docs/essentials/app-actions.md

 # [Android](#tab/android)

-In the `MainActivity`, add the intent filter to your MainActivity class:
+Add the intent filter to your `MainActivity` class:

 ```csharp
 [IntentFilter(